rsmusllp/king-phisher/docs/source/client/gobject_signals.rst

    :return: Whether or not the message archive was successfully imported.
    :rtype: bool

-.. py:function:: send-finished()

-   This signal is emitted after all messages have been sent.

-   :signal flags: ``SIGNAL_RUN_FIRST``

-.. py:function:: send-message(target, message)
+.. py:function:: message-send(target, message)

-   This signal is emitted when the message for a target has been loaded and constructed.
-Subscribers to this signal may use it as an oppertunity to modify the message object prior to it being sent.
+   This signal is emitted after the message has been fully constructed (after :py:func:`message-create`) and can be used as an opportunity to inspect the message object and prevent it from being sent.

+   .. versionadded:: 1.10.0b2

-   :signal flags: ``SIGNAL_RUN_FIRST``
+   :signal flags: ``SIGNAL_RUN_LAST``
    :param target: The target for the message.
    :type target: :py:class:`~king_phisher.client.mailer.MessageTarget`
    :param message: The message about to be sent to the target.
    :type message: :py:class:`~king_phisher.client.mailer.TopMIMEMultipart`
+   :return: Whether or not to proceed with sending the message.
+   :rtype: bool

+.. py:function:: send-finished()

+   This signal is emitted after all messages have been sent.

+   :signal flags: ``SIGNAL_RUN_FIRST``

 .. py:function:: send-precheck()